freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/index.md

 ---
 ## Developer Ethics

-Developer Ethics describes the field of ethics when applied to the behavior of software developers.
+Developer Ethics describes the field of ethics when applied to the behaviour of software developers.

 According to <a href='http://www.iep.utm.edu/ethics/' target='_blank' rel='nofollow'>The Internet Encyclopedia of Philosophy</a>, the field of ethics (or moral philosophy) involves "systematizing, defending, and recommending concepts of right and wrong."